 But it can be a problem when you don’t have these physical items with you, and your phone runs out of power.
 Here, power reserve comes to the rescue and enables you to use Express Transit and digital car keys for up to 5 hours after your iPhone battery dies.
 This ensures that you’re not left stranded just because your phone unexpectedly ran out of juice.

-How Power Reserve Mode Works on iOS 14
+How Does Power Reserve Mode Work on iOS 14?

 Power Reserve works thanks to NFC tags and the “Express Card” feature on your iPhone.
 “Express Cards” don’t require Face ID or Touch ID authentication, so simply tagging an NFC tag allows the associated payment to go through.
 In the same way, tapping your iPhone to your car will unlock it if you’re using digital keys.